 If you don’t like messing with any of it you can set exposure the old-fashioned manual way — this is a fully mechanical camera, after all.
 Given that these all use selenium exposure meters (made by Gossen; look for the name embossed in the glass), your chance is better than even that the meter has given up anyway.
 When buying a camera with a selenium meter, look for one that’s always been stored in darkness or with its meter covered.
 It increases your chance of success.
 This Automatic III was so stored, and its meter reads accurately enough.

-That said, when my test roll (Kodak Gold 200) came back from the processor I ended up reducing exposure in Photoshop by a half stop on most images, as super sunny summer days washed things out.
+When my test roll (Kodak Gold 200) came back from the processor I ended up reducing exposure in Photoshop by a half stop on most images, as super sunny summer days washed things out.
 I blame the blisteringly bright days because I shot two other rolls of color film in other cameras at about the same time and got similar results from all of them.
 Regardless, this was a perfectly pleasant and functional Retina.

 This camera’s design is common to German camera makers of the time, down to the giant, knurled shutter button perched aside the lens board.
 I haven’t enjoyed using those on other cameras for being awkward to reach and having too much travel, but this one was fine on both counts.
 It operated smoothly, too.